StableMotion: One-Step Motion Estimation with Diffusion Prior

-To address the inherent challenge of ill-posedness and effectively tackle these image rectification tasks, we incorporate external diffusion prior knowledge for motion estimation.
-We present \textbf{StableMotion}, a general framework based on the architecture and weights of Stable Diffusion (SD)~\cite{rombach2022high}, as shown in Fig.~\ref{fig:teaser} (The left part.
-StableMotion receives different inputs, generates corresponding rectification flows, and accomplishes different tasks).
-Our primary motivation is derived from previous works that have leveraged SD prior knowledge in other tasks and achieved significant improvements, such as image restoration~\cite{luo2024taming}, depth estimation~\cite{ke2024repurposing}, etc. However, all of them are ~\textit{image-to-image} frameworks, suffering from unstable contents and slow inference.
-At the mean time, we noticed SD's ability to perceive motion between different images~\cite{tang2023emergent}, enabling zero-shot semantic and geometric matching.
-To unlock the potential of SD on motion perception, we propose StableMotion as an \textit{image-to-motion} model.
-Specifically, a repurposed VAE is used to map images and motions between the feature and pixel spaces, and we also constrain it as a motion refiner.
-The UNet is adapted to estimate motion fields \( F \) between the input conditional images \( I_{cond} \) (i.e., stitched images for SIR and rolling shutter images for RSC) and ground truth images \( I_{gt} \) (i.e., rectangle image for SIR and corrected rolling shutter image for RSC).
-The generated motion fields are used to perform warping operation on \( I_{cond} \) to get the predicted ground truth \( \hat I_{gt} \).
-Due to the generative nature of DMs, one model can produce multiple inconsistent results when performing inference on the same input.
-Thus, we introduce {Adaptive Ensemble Strategy (AES)} as an optional post-processing step to aggregate inconsistent results into a unified output.
+Motivated by this insight, we harness diffusion priors for the challenging problem of single-image motion estimation.
+Specifically, we introduce \textbf{StableMotion}, a general framework that repurposes the architecture and pretrained weights of Stable Diffusion (as illustrated in Fig.~\ref{fig:teaser}) for motion estimation in image rectification tasks.
+StableMotion adapts to different inputs, predicts the corresponding rectification flows, and applies to multiple tasks in this domain.
+Our motivation is also supported by prior work that leverages SD priors for tasks such as image restoration~\cite{luo2024taming} and depth estimation~\cite{ke2024repurposing}.
+However, these methods are \textit{image-to-image} frameworks and therefore suffer from unstable content generation and slow inference.
+Meanwhile, SD has also shown the ability to perceive motion between different images~\cite{tang2023emergent,luo2024diffusion,zhang2024tale,hedlin2024unsupervised}, enabling zero-shot semantic and geometric matching.
+To unlock this potential for motion perception, we formulate StableMotion as an \textit{image-to-motion} model.
+A repurposed VAE maps images and motions between pixel space and latent space, while the UNet is adapted to estimate motion fields \( F \) between the conditional input images \( I_{cond} \) (i.e., stitched images for SIR and rolling shutter images for RSC) and the corresponding ground-truth images \( I_{gt} \) (i.e., rectangular images for SIR and corrected rolling shutter images for RSC).
+The estimated motion fields are then used to warp \( I_{cond} \) and produce the predicted image \( \hat I_{gt} \).

-There's one more thing.
-We find that employing conditional loss to train DMs can lead to a counterintuitive phenomenon: an increase in sampling steps results in worse results (Fig~\ref{fig:teaser}, the right part).
-We introduce \textbf{Sampling Steps Disaster (SSD)}, a theory to explain this singular phenomenon.
-SSD enables StableMotion to generate optimal results with one single inference step, as well as explains the choice to use fewer sampling steps in previous works~\cite{li2024dmhomo,zhou2023rectangling,yang2024single}.
+However, since the initial noise is randomly sampled from Gaussian distributions and randomness is introduced during denoising, diffusion models can produce multiple inconsistent results when performing inference on the same input.
+To address this issue, we introduce \textbf{Adaptive Ensemble Strategy (AES)} as an optional post-processing step to aggregate inconsistent results into a unified output.